-Let’s talk about content creation.
+Let’s talk about social media content strategy.
 How do you optimize your stories?
 Do you have standards for headlines and image selection?
 What about your tagging, categorization, and meta fields?
 Do you spend time setting up your SEO?
-Do you have a social media content strategy?

 Here’s the thing: Writing the copy is probably one of the easiest parts of the process.
 There is so much more that goes into ensuring that your piece is ready for distribution.
 It’s time to dive into your content creation process.